PJM on the European Stage: Review of Dresden and Warsaw

 PJM in "Eisenbahn-Ingenieur" Magazine: The Future of Vehicle Development

 In the current issue of the trade journal Eisenbahn-Ingenieur (EI), February 2026, a technical article examines the increasing complexity in the development and maintenance of rolling stock.
-Authors Marius Müller (Specialist in Calculation, Fatigue Strength, and Welding Technology) and Wolfgang Konrad (Head of Calculation) from PJ Messtechnik demonstrate how modern engineering firms use interdisciplinary approaches to bring vehicles to the tracks safely and efficiently for a service life of 30 years or more.
+Authors Marius Müller (Specialist in Calculation, Fatigue Strength, and Welding Technology) and Wolfgang Konrad (Head of Calculation) from PJ Messtechnik demonstrate how to use interdisciplinary approaches to bring vehicles to the tracks safely and efficiently for a service life of 30 years or more.

 Article Highlights: